prasadmk1999/Android-Application-for-Fire-Smoke-prediction/README.md

 android application which predict the fire and smoke.

+## Android Application for Fire-Smoke prediction
+Detecting Fire, Smoke using Computer Vision, Open CV and PyTorch using deep learning concept Early fire/smoke detection plays a very important role in protecting many lives also property loss can be reduced and downtime for the operation minimized through early detection.
+Therefore in this project I have developed an Computer Vision & Deep Learning pipeline for fire and smoke detection.

+android application which predict the fire and smoke.

 ## Problem Statement
 To build an android application that can detect fire and smoke in an image.The image can be either taken from gallery or capture a new image using camera.Colored bounding box has to be drawn on the image once the fire or smoke is detected as shown in below image